KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ---

-### 4.28 Mysticism — Direct Union Through Synthesis or Silence
+### 4.28 Mysticism — Direct Encounter Through Synthesis or Silence

 Mysticism is the direct encounter
 with **transcendence**.